-Plastic bags are unsuitable for curing as they are not impervious to oxygen and can degrade when they come in contact with some terpenes in cannabis.
+Plastic bags are unsuitable for curing as they are not impervious to oxygen.
+Also, you don’t want your weed tasting like plastic.

 Pack buds loosely in containers without compacting or crushing them.
 Seal containers and store in a cool, dry, dark place.

-Within a day or two you’ll notice buds get a little softer as moisture from the middle of the buds rehydrates the outer portions.
+Within a day or two you’ll notice buds get a little softer as moisture from the middle of the buds rehydrates the outer parts.
 If this doesn’t happen, you have likely over-dried your cannabis.

-Humidity inside the sealed jars should be between 55-65%.
+Humidity inside sealed jars should be 55-65%.
 If you’re unsure, you can also buy a digital hygrometer—which measures moisture—available for $20 or so at any hardware store.

 Burp your buds

-During the first week of curing, regardless of humidity level, open the containers once or twice a day for a couple minutes—this is called “burping.”
-This allows moisture to escape and replenishes the oxygen inside the container.
+During the first week of curing, regardless of humidity level, open the containers once or twice a day for a couple minutes—this is called burping.
+This releases moisture and replenishes oxygen inside the container.

 If you notice an odor of ammonia when opening a container, it means the buds are not dry enough and anaerobic bacteria are consuming them, which will lead to moldy, rotten cannabis.
 Leave the lid off for a day and reseal tomorrow.

-After the first week, you only need to burp containers once every few days.
+After the first week, burp containers only once every few days.

 How long does it take to cure cannabis?

-After two to four weeks in containers, your cannabis should be cured enough to provide a quality experience.
+After two to four weeks in containers, your cannabis should be cured enough to give you a flavorful, aromatic, and quality experience.
 Some people prefer to cure for four to eight weeks, and some strains even benefit from six months or more of curing.